eseidel/clank/README.md

 * Secret Skill boost is supposed to be immediate (not held onto)
 * Secret Gold gain should be immediate.
 * Secret draw should be immediate.
+* Turn should replace activePlayer as activeTurn
+* Turn should include a reference to Board.
+* Box and Library should be combined.

 ## Missing Features/Cards